yuntianyi-chen/autoware/docker/README.md

 # Open AD Kit: Containerized Workloads for the Autoware

-Open AD Kit offers two types of Docker image to let you get started with the Autoware quickly: `devel` and `monorun`.
+Open AD Kit offers two types of Docker image to let you get started with the Autoware quickly: `devel` and `runtime`.

 1. The `devel` image enables you to develop Autoware without setting up the local development environment.
-2. The `monorun` image contains only runtime executables and enables you to try out Autoware quickly.
+2. The `runtime` image contains only runtime executables and enables you to try out Autoware quickly.

 **Note**: Before proceeding, confirm and agree with the [NVIDIA Deep Learning Container license](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license).
 By pulling and using the Autoware Open AD Kit images, you accept the terms and conditions of the license.